endlessnoc/endlessnoc/README.md

 ### Hi, I'm Arthur Hsu! 👋
 A conscientious undergraduate final-year student majoring in Finance at National Sun Yat-Sen University.
 Passionate about Quantitative Finance and Data with many courses and activities experience.
-Thrive on challenges, proactively seeking opportunities in the field of Quant, Data analytics, etc.
+"Thriving on challenge" is not just a motto for me but also an aspiration for my future career, proactively seeking opportunities in the field of Quant, Data analytics, etc.

 Info
 ======